Trails (series): Liberl arc (Trails in the Sky)

 The first arc of the series, Trails in the Sky, consists of three games.
 They are set within the Liberl Kingdom and primarily follow Estelle Bright and her adopted brother Joshua, members of the Bracer's Guild, a civilian peacekeeping and monster-hunting organization.
-The first game, Trails in the Sky, released in Japan in 2004 for Windows and for the PlayStation Portable (PSP) in 2006.
+The first game, Trails in the Sky, was released in Japan in 2004 for Windows and for the PlayStation Portable (PSP) in 2006.
 The second game, Trails in the Sky SC, continues the plot of the first and was released in Japan for Windows in 2006 and the PSP the following year.
 The third game, Trails in the Sky the 3rd, follows Septian Church agent Kevin Graham, who is sent to an otherworldly dimension known as Phantasma alongside many characters from the previous two games.
 Sky the 3rd also features vignettes exploring character backstories as well as foreshadowing plot elements explored in later arcs.
 It was released in Japan in 2007 for Windows and the PSP in 2008.
+A 3D remake of the first game, Trails in the Sky 1st Chapter, released worldwide for Nintendo Switch, PlayStation 5, and Windows in 2025.

-In 2010, Xseed Games announced they would localize and publish the trilogy in English.
+In 2010, Xseed Games acquired the rights to localize and publish the trilogy in English.
 Despite the first game being finished in 2011, SC and the 3rd were not released until the mid-2010s due to several challenges during the localization process, such as slow communication with Falcom and occupational burnout due to the size of their scripts, with the first game alone having over 1.5 million Japanese characters.

 Crossbell arc (Trails from Zero and Trails to Azure)

 The Crossbell arc consists of two games.
 They are set in Crossbell, a city-state located between the great powers of Erebonia and Calvard.
 It follows rookie police investigator Lloyd Bannings and the Special Support Section, consisting of himself, Elie McDowell, Randy Orlando, and Tio Plato, as they protect the city from criminal activity and the geopolitical situation that looms over it.
 The first game, Trails from Zero, was released in Japan for the PSP in 2010.
 The second, Trails to Azure, was released in Japan for the PSP in 2011.

-The games did not see English releases for over a decade until NIS America took over rights to the series' English localization in 2019.
+The duology did not see official English release for over a decade until NIS America took over rights to the series' English localization in 2019.
 They released Trails from Zero in 2022 and Trails to Azure in 2023 for PlayStation 4, Nintendo Switch, and Windows.
+Unlike other English language releases in the Trails series, the Crossbell arc lacks English audio and only includes English subtitles with Japanese audio.